CircleCI-Public/cimg-elixir/README.md

 ```

 In the above example, the CircleCI Elixir Docker image is used as the primary container.
-More specifically, the tag `1.7` is used meaning the version of elixir will be v1.7.
+More specifically, the tag `1.9` is used meaning the version of elixir will be v1.9.
 You can now use `mix` within the steps for this job.

 ## How This Image Works

-This image contains both erlang and elixir installed.
-The version of erlang is the same across the different versions of elixir.
+This image contains both Elixir as well as a supported version of Erlang.

 ### Variants

-This image currently has no varaints.
+This image has a Node.js variant.
 Variant images typically contain the same base software, but with a few additional modifications.
+The Node.js variant is the same Elixir image but with Node.js also installed.
+The Node.js variant can be used by appending `-node` to the end of an existing `cimg/elixir` tag.

 ### Tagging Scheme